Anniepoo/whiteboard/README.md

-## Future
+## chatroom.pl Status

-The library chatroom.pl is probably going to   end  up as a core library and the demo program will than be added as a demo application.
+The library chatroom.pl is probably going to   end  up as a SWI-Prolog core library (per Jan), so I'm trying to avoid modifying it.